rosekamallove/rosekamal.love/posts/7-fhir-standard.md

     "address" : { Address }, // Address for the contact person
     "gender" : "<code>", // male | female | other | unknown
     "organization" : { Reference(Organization) }, // C?
 Organization that is associated with the contact
-    "period" : { Period } // The period during which this contact person or organization is valid to be contacted relating to this patient
+    "period": { Period } // The period during which this contact person or organization is valid to be contacted relating to this patient
   }],
   "communication" : [{ // A language which may be used to communicate with the patient about his or her health
     "language" : { CodeableConcept }, // R!
 The language which can be used to communicate with the patient about his or her health